 In this page, we leave Cleveleys in the south at Rossall School and carry on travelling north around the coastline with the beach and sea on your left.

-The shingle of Rossall Beach at Cleveleys gives way to old and tired seawalls in front of Rossall School.
+The shingle of Rossall Beach at Cleveleys gives way to old, tired seawalls in front of Rossall School.
 The highway also ends here, with a footpath taking you through the five bar gate at the very end of Rossall Promenade.
 Then head on foot past Rossall School.

 Watch the water!